-Welcome to Summer Term!
+Welcome to Summer Term 2

-To find out more about learning this half term, please click on the tab Nursery curriculum below.
+To find out more about learning this half term please click on the Nursery curriculum tab below.

 Forest school ethos in nursery

-From Wednesday 10th March, all Nursery classes will be using the wonderful Ayse’s garden (in the Cuckoo hall playground) on a weekly basis to have their additional outdoor sessions which will offer the children an insight into the Forest School ethos.
+From March, all Nursery classes will be using the wonderful Ayse’s garden (in the Cuckoo hall playground) on a weekly basis to have their additional outdoor sessions which will offer the children an insight into the Forest School ethos.
 Children will have access to natural resources and learning opportunities in the fresh air.

 they explore trees and plants, leaves, sticks, insects, mud and activity